-Surprisingly nobody found strange that by theory the electrons are moving with a constant velocity in the stationary electric current, although there is an accelerating force $\underline{F} = q \underline{E}$, imposed by the \underline{E} electric field along the wire as a result of the U potential difference.
+Surprisingly nobody found strange that by theory the electrons are moving with a constant velocity in the stationary electric current, although there is an accelerating force $\mathbf{F} = \mathbf{q} \mathbf{E}$, imposed by the \mathbf{E} electric field along the wire as a result of the \mathbf{U} potential difference.
 The accelerated electrons are creating a charge density distribution and maintaining the potential change along the wire.
 This charge distribution also creates a radial electrostatic field around the wire decreasing along the wire.
 The moving external electrons in this electrostatic field are experiencing a changing electrostatic field causing exactly the magnetic effect, repelling when moving against the direction of the current and attracting when moving in the direction of the current.
-This way the \underline{A} magnetic potential is based on the real charge distribution of the electrons caused by their acceleration, maintaining the \underline{E} electric field and the \underline{A} magnetic potential at the same time.
+This way the \mathbf{A} magnetic potential is based on the real charge distribution of the electrons caused by their acceleration, maintaining the \mathbf{E} electric field and the \mathbf{A} magnetic potential at the same time.